What's the Current State of Today’s Remote Workforce

 Ultimately, it turns out that remote work is effective.
 In the past, people who work from home have had a questionable reputation.
 It gave the notion before that they’d get easily distracted at home where managers cannot keep a direct visual of their work progress.

-Now with the threat of COVID19 pandemic, businesses are torn between keeping productivity and protecting public health—both of which can be answered by transitioning to a remote workforce.
-The outbreak prompted many companies to shift to remote work model for their staff in the effort to limit the spread of the virus.
-It’s fortunate for today’s workforce because of the rise of communication technology, productivity tools, and fiber optic GPON internet access.
+Now with the threat of the COVID19 pandemic, businesses are torn between keeping productivity and protecting public health—both of which can be answered by transitioning to a remote workforce.
+The outbreak prompted many companies to shift to a remote work model for their staff in an effort to limit the spread of the virus.
+It’s fortunate for today’s workforce because of the rise of communication technology, productivity tools, and fiber optic